mmistakes/minimal-mistakes/_posts/2023-09-06-load-balancer.md

 }
 ```

-With this we can finish modeling the domain and move on to the more interesting part - defining services.
+With this we finished modeling the domain and tested it.
+Now we can move on to the more interesting part - defining services.

 ## 3. Services

-There are only a handful of services which we can be useful to abstract over to make them reusable, isolated and testable:
+There are a few handful services which we can be useful to abstract over to make them reusable, isolated and testable:
-- constructing proper URI-s for sending requests
+- constructing proper URI-s for sending requests (parser)
-- having the abstraction of HTTP client for sending requests which will make testing dependent services easier
+- having the abstraction of HTTP client for sending requests which will make testing dependent services easier (http client)
-- sending requests to backends (main feature) and health checks (seconday feature)
+- sending requests to backends (main feature) and health checks (secondary feature)
 - applying Round Robin to `HealthChecks` and `Backends` on each request (through the `cats.effect.Ref` API)
 - updating `Backends` based on health check responses (adding or removing backends through `cats.effect.Ref` API)

+Let's gradually follow the list above:

-Let's start with the simplest one: We need a proper service for constructing `org.http4s.Uri` because we'll be using `http4s` as the main backend for our load balancer.
+We need a proper service for constructing `org.http4s.Uri` because we'll be using `http4s` and its inclusive ecosystem to write the HTTP server for our load balancer.

+So, `Uri` parser could look like:

 ```scala
 package com.ghurtchu.loadbalancer.services